 The Company derecognises financial liabilities when, and only when, the Company's obligations are discharged, cancelled or have expired.
 An exchange with a lender of debt instruments with substantially different terms is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
-Similarly, a substantial modification of the terms of an existing financial liability (whether or not attributable to the financial difficulty of the debtor) is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability and the recognition of a new financial liability.
+Similarly, a substantial modification of the terms of an existing financial liability (whether or not attributable to the financial difficulty of the debtor) is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
 The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.